 There isn’t one perfect way to respond to a negative review.
 The fact that numerous brands have found different ways to create great review responses show the opportunities available to winning back unhappy customers.
 As you read each example, notice that they apply a number of the best practices listed above.

 Restaurateurs know that delicious food doesn’t always guarantee a 5-star review.
 Take notes from this heartfelt response to a review that commented on other aspects of the dining experience.

-Why it works: In the response, the restaurateur seems genuinely sorry that the guest’s experience “could’ve been better.”
+Why it works: In the response, the restaurateur acknowledges that the guest’s experience “could’ve been better.”
 The response also offers ways to deliver a better or more satisfactory experience next time — while keeping the tone polite and professional.
-By highlighting the upstairs seating, the response not only offers a solution to this diner, but also offers a tip to prospective diners who may be reading this review in the future.
+Also, by highlighting the upstairs seating, the response not only offers a solution to this diner, but also offers a tip to prospective diners who may be reading this review in the future.

 When a loyal customer expressed her disappointment with her anniversary stay at the Stamford Plaza in Brisbane, executive assistant manager Dale John wrote a pitch-perfect response.

 Why it works: The response addressed the reviewer and started with a “thank you.”
-It was also very specific about the customer’s experience, and it provided information on how the hotel planned to resolve certain issues and maintain its usual standards.
+It was also very specific about the customer’s experience and provided detailed information on how the hotel planned to resolve certain issues and maintain its standards.

 For healthcare providers, it’s a little bit trickier to craft responses to negative patient reviews.